 “Liberty will roll all the tyrants of the universe in the dust” reads one of the catchy slogans of the French Revolution.
-Us, who are fortunate enough to breathe the air of freedom, can agree that trying to compress the general idea of freedom is an uphill battle.
-And yet, as we put on face-masks to protect ourselves and others, we do so in confidence that one day these restrictions will pass and we’ll be able – among other things – to breathe freely again.
+We, who are fortunate enough to breathe the air of freedom, can agree that trying to compress the general idea of freedom is an uphill battle.
+And yet, as we put on face masks to protect ourselves and others, we do so in confidence that one day these restrictions will pass and we’ll be able – among other things – to breathe freely again.
 But where do we take this confidence from?
 How come that most of us intuitively know that the government will eventually loosen the reins of power it now wields?

 One possible way of explanation would be to list all the norms and institutions that currently underpin our democratic order.
 In other words, “the confidence in democracy stems from the existence of the constitution, the Supreme Court of Justice, the separation of powers, the free press, free elections…” and so on ad infinitum.
-Nevertheless, it is still possible to conceive of a society – both hypothetically and factually speaking – where none of these institutional conditions hold and yet the idea of liberty still flourishes.
+Nevertheless, it is still possible to conceive of a society – both hypothetically and factually speaking – where none of these institutional conditions holds and yet the idea of liberty still flourishes.

 And so it appears, that prior to any democratic institutional framework there has to be a set of societal conditions that allow for the democratic ideals to emerge in the first place – similar to a seedbed that is necessary for seeds to grow into blossoming flowers.
 As such, we can think of at least three other factors that could motivate democratic sentiments: 1) the general education of the citizenry; 2) their economic bargaining power; and importantly – 3) the physical infrastructure in place “in which the public organises itself as the bearer of public opinion” (see Habermas, 1962).

 Think of 3) as all the physical (as well as virtual) places that foster the social life of a community; those might include operas, theatres, social media, meeting rooms, restaurants and even … coffee shops!